Live Casino Bonus

 Cashback deals are usually not sign-up bonuses.
 You can enjoy them more than once, whenever they happen to be available at the casino site where you play.

 Warning: it’s critical you don’t play at a live online casino with the site’s standard deposit bonus before ok’ing this with customer service.
 Some gambling sites have strict policies regarding what games you can and can’t play with your bonus and playing the wrong game can invalidate your whole bonus.

 Terms & Conditions

-Typical live casino bonus has more relaxed terms and conditions than real money slots, bingo and other casino bonuses.
-It’s not rare that all you need to do is to play live games and then ask for cashback if you happen to lose with your initial deposit.
+Typical live casino bonuses have more relaxed terms and conditions than real money slots, bingo and other casino bonuses.
+It’s not rare that all you need to do is play live games and then ask for cashback if you happen to lose with your initial deposit.